Fisch03/Electric-meter-reader/README.md

 ### Troubleshooting
 - The Arduino samples a default Value when started.
 If the Color on the Disk is in front of it while doing so, the Arduino might fail to read the Electric Meter.
 Try resetting it by Pressing its reset Button when the Color is **not** in front of it.
 - Depending on the Room you install the System in, there may be too much Noise.
 You can tweak the sens1 and sens2 values in the Electric_Meter.ino File, to counteract this.
 - If you notice a lot of Noise in the Sensor readings, try Increasing the "smoothing" constant in the Electric_Meter.ino File.
-Try to keep this Value as low as possible, because it will slow down the Frequency of Reading.
+Try to keep this Value as low as possible, because it will slow down the response Time of your Arduino.
+- The Python Script has a maximum Value to prevent Serial Communication Errors.
+If your Power usage exceeds 7500 Watts, you should change it to something higher.